History

 Owain Gwynedd

-I am very pleased to share the news that I have recently had an entry on Owain Gwynedd published in the World History Encyclopaedia.
+I am very pleased to share the news that I have recently had an entry on Owain Gwynedd published in the World History Encyclopedia.
 A link to the entry can be found below.

 • Trump’s Israel Policy: How ‘Bad History’ Shapes Politics